 When it’s hot outside, I love to eat yogurt, slurp gazpacho and sip Arnold Palmers.
 But no matter what the temperature, I still find myself getting hungry for more substantial food by dinnertime.
-This chicken dish satisfies my hunger pangs without being heavy.
+Chicken cutlets with roasted pepper, olives and tomato satisfies my hunger pangs without being heavy.

 Buy boneless and skinless breasts for this recipe.
 Don’t bother trying to de-bone chicken breasts yourself; it is a time-consuming pain-in-the-you-know-what and, unless you are skilled at it, you’ll lose a lot of the meat in the process.
 The per pound price difference between bone-in and boneless breasts is usually considerable, but once you take into account the weight of the bone, you’ll find that the meat itself isn’t much more expensive bought boneless.